Grants

 How to apply

-For information relating to the application process and conditions, please read the ESICM 2026 Awards Programme Overview.
+For information relating to the application process and conditions, please read the ESICM 2026 Grants Programme Overview.
 Candidates are advised to read this document carefully before submitting their application.
 Any application that does not comply with the guidelines will, unfortunately, be rejected.
-Read more here on the short application platform.

 Except for the ESICM Research Committee and Executive Committee members who do not qualify, the Society accepts applications from anyone who is a member.